 We review each request on a case-by-case basis.
 You can expect that it will take a minimum of ten business days to review your request.
 It is normal to expect that you will not have an answer about your request in advance of the scheduled date of the final exam.

 If your request is granted, you will notice an “SD” designation on your Grades Summary page of the Student Service Centre.
 It is your responsibility to check here for updates once the final exam period has ended; you will not receive other notification if your request is granted.

 If ten business days have passed since you submitted your request and you do not see an update on your Grades Summary page, you can connect with Science Advising to inquire about the status of your request.
 We are not able to provide status updates over email.

 If your request is denied, you will be notified by email at the address listed on your Student Service Centre.

+The policy on Deferred Standing (and other academic concessions) is included in the Academic Calendar, please ensure you are familiar with the policy before applying.
 If you are unclear on the information above or have additional questions about requesting an Academic Concession (including Deferred Standing), please connect with Science Advising over Zoom or by phone (do not email).